Kocal/vue-web-extension/docs/intro/production-workflow.md

 ::: tip Tips
 1. It is recommended to follow [Sementic Versioning](https://semver.org/) rules!
-2. Using `npm version` or `yarn version` will create update your `package.json`, create a new commit and a new tag, this is really helpful!
+2. Using `npm version` or `yarn version` will update your `package.json`, create a new commit and a new tag, this is really helpful!
 :::

 ## Building for production